-Special external sounds are introduced to help cover the sounds of the tinnitus with sound therapy.
+Sound therapy for tinnitus is extremely helpful for those who have tinnitus problem.
+In this therapy, special external sounds are introduced to help cover the sounds of the tinnitus.
 These can be played through hearing aids from smartphone apps and can include various sounds that the person listens to shift their focus away from the ringing.
 These sounds could be special ear-masking noise, music played at a low level, white noise, and even customized sounds.

 Tinnitus doesn’t cause hearing loss, but interestingly, 80% of tinnitus sufferers also have hearing loss.
 The sounds from the tinnitus can become a problem for people who already have some hearing loss as it makes it difficult for them to hear other sounds.

 Hearing aids are effective in treating both problems simultaneously and according to a 2007 survey of hearing specialists, 60% of people with hearing loss experience some form of tinnitus relief when wearing hearing aids.